Sumboard

 We've been noticing a pattern in conversations with SaaS founders and product teams.
 They search for "Grafana alternatives" expecting to find tools for customer-facing analytics, then spend weeks evaluating observability platforms that were never designed for that use case.

-Here's the reality: if you're building analytics for your customers, Grafana isn't your competitor—it's solving a completely different problem.
+Here's the reality: if you're building analytics for your customers, Grafana isn't your competitor.
+It's solving a completely different problem.

 Grafana excels at internal monitoring and observability.
 But customer-facing analytics requires a fundamentally different architecture, user experience, and pricing model.

 This isn't a criticism of Grafana.
-It's exceptional at what Grafana excels at—helping engineering teams monitor infrastructure, track system performance, and debug production issues.
+It's exceptional at what Grafana excels at: helping engineering teams monitor infrastructure, track system performance, and debug production issues.

 The problem is when SaaS companies try to repurpose monitoring tools for customer dashboards.